mdavis-xyz/mdavis.xyz/pages/colo/content.md

 [Wong et al. (2019)](https://www.sciencedirect.com/science/article/pii/S2352152X18303803) suggest that batteries help solar (or wind) generators store power when the sun is shining and prices are cheap, and discharge it later when prices are higher.
 Whilst this 'solar sponge' approach does yield higher revenue than a solar farm without a battery, it also costs more to build.
 Conditional on buying a battery, it is not obvious whether colocation has any impact on pure spot revenue, compared to a solar farm and battery installed separately.

 As an example, a common argument is that when spot prices go negative (or below zero minus the subsidy price) a colocated project can charge the battery for free using on-site solar generation, without wasting that sunlight or paying to export.
 However, in such a situation it would be more profitable to withhold the solar generation (waste sunlight) and get paid to charge from the grid at the negative price.
-This is exactly how separate batteries and solar would behave (either if owned by the same firm, or separate firms).
+This is exactly how separate batteries and solar would behave (either if owned by the same company, or separate companies).
 Therefore I argue that time-shifting renewable power to increase revenue (or decrease emissions) is not a valid argument in favour of colocation.
 That would happen without colocation.

 The purpose of this post is to extend [my model about vertical solar panels](../solar-tilt) to investigate the impact of colocation on spot market revenue.
 The angle at which solar panels are installed is an investment decision, and the charging schedule of the battery is an operational decision.